wwnorton/design-system-rfcs/accepted/0001-component-table.md

 }
 ```

-The **default** sorting function uses JS comparison operators, so the [coercion rules for comparison](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Equality#description) apply when 2 values aren't of the same type, all values in a column **SHOULD** be of the same type.
-To override the sorting function for a column, define the `sorter` prop in the `TableHeaderCell` component:
+`TableCell` allows to define a `value` prop to be used by the internal sorting algorithm to the sort values in the column.
+This is not requried and if not passed, the component uses the text content of the cell.
+This means that if `value` is not defined, the type of the value will _ALWAYS_ be string.

+To override the default sorting function for a column:

 ```js
 import { Table } from "@wwnds/react";